lucask07/open_covg_daq_pcb/README.md

 * Need calculations and simulations for single ended input into analog ADCs
 * Analog Ins -- from daughtercard or SMA (need jumpers and jumpers for single-ended)
 * Need a sketch of the daughter-card schematic to know what we are connecting to
 * Develop scheme for naming of digital signals.
 Start with fast ADC #0, then fast DAC #0, then slow ADC, and slow DAC.
-ADC0:CLK
+	* A0_SCLK, etc.
+	* D0_SCLK
+	* DS_SCLK, slow DAC
 * Need a go to, reasonably cheap general purpose op-amp:
 	* OPA192:  (precision, +/-18V supply, 5 pA input bias): $2.42 (1 circuit)
 	* OPA1662:  (2 circuits)